This post contains affiliate links. Read my disclosure policy here.

 - 3/4 teaspoon salt , more to taste (more for roasting)

 For Serving (Optional)

 - Rice (about 3 cups cooked)

 - Preheat oven to 450° F (230° C).
 Place cauliflower florets on a rimmed baking sheet.
-Drizzle with olive oil and lightly sprinkle with salt and pepper to taste.
+Drizzle with oil and lightly sprinkle with salt and pepper to taste.
 Combine together with your hands.
 Roast for 15-20 minutes until tender and lightly browned.
 Toss halfway.

 - To make the curry sauce (I usually start this after the cauliflower has been roasting for 5 minutes).
 In a large pan, heat oil over medium heat.
 Add onions and sauté until translucent, about 2-3 minutes.
 Now add serrano peppers and sauté for 1-2 minutes until slightly softened.

 - Add garlic and ginger and sauté for 1 minute until fragrant.
 Now add the curry powder and sauté until fragrant, about 30-60 seconds.